LudumSi/dungeongrammars/README.md

 R
 =
 ```
-This produces a rule which matches with a 3x3 space with rotations and is 5 times more likely to be picked than a rule with a weight of 1.
+This produces a rule which matches with a 3x3 space with rotations.

 ```
 2,3
 =5
 ```
-This produces a rule which matches with a 2x3 space without rotations
+This produces a rule which matches with a 2x3 space without rotations and is 5 times more likely to be picked than a rule with a weight of 1.

 ```
 2,3